 Lambda Pi Eta (LPH) is the honor society of the National Communication Association.
 NSU's Upsilon Zeta chapter of LPH was chartered in 2005.
 To be eligible for membership, students must be communication studies majors with a minimum of 60 earned credit hours, a cumulative grade point average of 3.0, at least 12 earned credit hours in communication studies major courses with at least a 2.5 grade point average in those courses, and be in the top 35 percent of their class.
-Contact the Division of Humanities in the Farquhar College of Arts and Sciences.
+Contact the Farguhar College of Arts and Sciences' Division of Humanities.